Introduction to quantum groups

-According to the general Schur-Weyl twisting method from section 7 above, all these quantum groups can be twisted.
-In addition, the continuous twists were explicitely computed in section 7 above, and the discrete objects were shown in section 10 above to be equal to their own twists.
+According to the general Schur-Weyl twisting method from chapter 7, all these quantum groups can be twisted.
+In addition, the continuous twists were computed in chapter 7, and the discrete objects were shown in chapter 10 to be equal to their own twists.
 Thus, we are led to the following conclusion, in relation with the standard cube:

 \begin{theorem} The Schur-Weyl twists of the main quantum groups are

 and we will call this diagram ``twisted standard cube''. \end{theorem}

 \begin{proof} This follows indeed from the above discussion. \end{proof}